-The remaining lands in the Wishon Reservoir planning unit will be retained by PG&E and will be the subject of a future LCCP.
+The remaining lands in the Lyons Reservoir planning unit will be retained by PG&E and are the subject of a separate LCCP.

 4. Finding of Donee Funding and Other Capacity to Maintain Lands to Preserve and/or Enhance the BPVs